 5. Repeat, Repeat, Repeat

 The internet never sleeps!
-You need to be vigilant with your online reputation monitoring.
+You need to be vigilant with your online reputation management.
 Build a habit out of checking your reputation – it’s too important to miss out on.
 Having a negative online reputation can greatly affect your bottom line!

 Monitoring your online reputation is one of the best things you can do for your business online.
 Consistency is key!
 Here are our 5 steps to successfully monitor your online reputation.